ICOMOS Culture-Nature Prize 2022 Winners

 - 4th Place tie (2500€ each):

-Chakmas, living in the Namdapha National Park region of eastern Arunachal, are advanced in terms of their education, biodiversity knowledge, and cultural skills.
+The indigenous communities living in the Namdapha National Park region of eastern Arunachal are advanced in terms of their education, biodiversity knowledge and cultural skills.
 Their traditional medicinal knowledge, weaving, basketry, and house-making skills reflect their self-sufficiency and coexistence with nature.
-The prize money will support the Chakma community to develop and implement a curriculum for the transmission of Chakma culture and traditions through classroom education and workshops in the local community school.
+The prize money will support the developement and the implementation of a curriculum for the transmission of their culture and traditions through classroom education and workshops in the local community school.

 Public-Based Monitoring of Cultural Heritage in Yanqing UNESCO Global Geopark, China